collective/tutorial.todoapp/docs/chapter_1.rst

    .. image:: images/save_rename_workflow.jpg
       :width: 400px

 #.
 You will be spit back out and the workflow contents page.
-Click the workflow to start editing
+Click the workflow
+   to start editing.

    .. image:: images/edit_todo_workflow.jpg
       :width: 400px

 #.
-Let's update the name of the workflow so we don't double take later on
+Let's update the name of the workflow so we don't double take later on.

    .. image:: images/retitle_workflow.jpg
       :width: 400px

 #.
-Workflow is something that takes time to get used to if you have never encoutered the concept.
+Workflow is something that takes time to get used to if you have never
+   encoutered the concept.
 The best analogy in our case is to a car.
-The car engine has two simple states: on and off.
+The car engine has two simple states: `on` and `off`.
 To transition from on to off and vice versa, it needs some action from the driver.
 The same for our TODO items.
-They have to states: incomplete and complete.
-In order to get them from Incomplete to Complete, the user needs to click something.
+They have to states: `open` and `complete`.
+In order to get them from `Incomplete` to `Complete`, the user needs to click something.
 Don't understand yet?
 Relax, sit back, and finish the tutorial.

    Lets start by adding out base states.
-We will call them "open" and "complete".
-From the edit workflow screen, click on the "States" tab.
+We will call them `open` and `complete`.
+From the edit workflow screen, click on the ``States`` tab.

    .. image:: images/workflow_base_view.jpg
       :width: 400px

 #.
-Delete the currently listed state
+Delete the currently listed state.

    .. image:: images/cleanup_states.jpg
       :width: 400px

 #.
-Add two states with the ids "open" and "completed".
+Add two states with the ids ``open`` and ``completed``.

    .. image:: images/add_open.jpg
       :width: 200px